 How to get more information?

-This policy is the jurisdiction of the CEO in consultation with the Vice President of Fund and Partnership Development and the Senior Director, Marketing and Communications.
+This policy is the jurisdiction of the CEO in consultation with the VP of Donor & Community Partnerships and the Director, Marketing and Communications.

 If you require more information, please: